 With the prefix "con-" meaning "with," and the root "ject-" meaning "to throw," with a little imagination, we can see how the word "conjecture" derives its meaning of "an informed guess."
 A conjecture lies somewhere between a hypothesis (an educated guess) and a wild guess: a conjecture is a guess based on some facts thrown together with a hunch or two.

-a weapon that is forcibly thrown or projected at a targets but is not self-propelled
+a weapon that is forcibly propelled toward a target

 With the prefix "pro-" meaning "forward" and the root "ject-" meaning "to throw," and the suffix "-ile" transforming a noun into a verb, it's clear to see how that word "projectile" means an object that is thrown, usually against a target.
 Bullets, cannon balls, and paper airplanes are examples of projectiles.

 the path followed by an object moving through space

 At first glance it seems to be on an unbroken upward